erhant/crypto-notes/content/zkhack/5-zkEVM-and-zkID.md

 ```

-This way, the output will be the input on the next “clock”.
+This way, the output will be the input on the next "clock".
 We can represent this circuit as:

 $$
 C' = (A+B)\times C